Buttonwood/DevOps/README.md

 # DevOps
-Tools and useful reference articles for DevOps
+Useful tools and reference articles for DevOps